hermanlintvelt/aws-java-serverless/aws-sdk-2/expenses-2/README.md

 * First we deploy it:`sls deploy` (or `serverless deploy`)
 * We can list deployed functions: `sls deploy list functions`
-* We can invoke the function directly: `sls invoke -f expenses-service-development-hello -d "say something"`
+* We can invoke the function directly: `sls invoke -f hello -d "say something"`

 Refer to [Logging Basics](#logging-basics) for how to view the output from the logging when functions are invoked.